Skip to content

 • Visitor sign-in, employee in/out, deliveries, and host notifications

-• Publicly listed pricing starting around $50+/location/month as of April 2026; verify on the vendor’s pricing page before purchasing
+• Publicly listed pricing; verify on SwipedOn’s pricing page before purchasing

 Where it falls short versus Envoy: Less feature breadth — no equivalent to Envoy’s enterprise security workflows or integration depth.
 The opinionated scope is the strength and the limitation: if you’ll need watch lists, evac lists, or a deep badge designer within a year, SwipedOn will feel constrained.